huishenlab/biscuit/docs/alignment/understand_bam.md

 ## Useful Tags to Know

-  - `NM` Number of mismatches, excluding cytosine conversions.
+  - `NM` Number of non-cytosine-conversion mismatches.
+Note, this does not match exactly with the hts-spec for the NM tag.
+To recreate the exact NM tag as defined by the spec, add the values in the NM and ZC tags.
   - `MD` Location of mismatches, following samtools conventions.
   - `ZC` Number of cytosine conversions.
   - `ZR` Number of cytosine retentions.